maet3608/tof10120_arduino_lib/README.md

 A simple example that includes the library and uses the distance() function to print the distance measured by the VL53L0X sensor to the Serial Monitor.

+The code assumes that pin 6 = SCL and  pin 5 = SDA of the VL53L0X
+are connected to the standard SCL and SDA pins of the micrcontroller.
+However, you can uses `sensor.init(sda, scl)` to set specific pins.

 ```
 #include "TOF10120.h"